Steamboat Springs, Colorado: Education

+The city is also home to the Steamboat Springs campus of Colorado Mountain College.
+CMC Steamboat Springs is notable for being the only college in the United States offering a degree in Ski & Snowboard Business, which focuses on the retail, manufacturing, and marketing of snowsports.
+In 2022, CMC Steamboat Springs enrolled 2,050 students.

 Sports

 Steamboat Springs offers skiing opportunities and has been the locale for skiing competitions including the 1989 and 1990 Alpine Skiing World Cup.

 The Yampa river is a location for water sports like fishing, rafting, tubing, and kayaking (playboating).
 The 4 mi grade II-III whitewater run through town ends with two surfable holes.
 One is called D-Hole; the other one—near the library, close to the Steamboat Spring—is named Charlie's Hole or C-Hole for short, after local kayaker Charlie Beavers (1981–2002).
 Beavers started kayaking at age 12, was the first to explore a number of rivers ("first descents"), and successfully contended in playboating competitions.
 He died in a non-boating accident in 2002.
 The hole and some kayaking events were dedicated to him.

 Every year on the first weekend of June, Steamboat Springs organizes the Yampa River Festival.
 It includes a kayak rodeo (i.e., a playboating competition) which attracts national and international world class playboaters.
-Additional events include but are not limited to a downriver race which is Colorado's only upstream slalom race, and the Crazy River Dog Contest, in which dogs retrieve sticks from the river and may pass a whitewater section.
+Additional events include, but are not limited to, a downriver race which is Colorado's only upstream slalom race, and the Crazy River Dog Contest, in which dogs retrieve sticks from the river and may pass a whitewater section.

 The defunct ski area Stagecoach is about 20 mi south of Steamboat.
 It lasted two ski seasons, closing in 1974.